vitkl/orthologsBioMART/README.md

 ## Convenient functions for mapping orthologous genes using ENSEMBL BioMART

-The package wraps around biomaRt package to provide a fast way of ortholog mapping.
+The package wraps around biomaRt package in R and pybiomart package in python to provide a concise way of ortholog mapping.

 [![DOI](https://zenodo.org/badge/240325005.svg)](https://zenodo.org/badge/latestdoi/240325005)